ibm-cloud-docs/watson-assistant/access-control.md

 - Instance-level service roles
 - Resource-level service roles

 An instance-level access role is a role that applies to a service instance and all of the resources that are created as part of the instance.
-A resource-level service role gives you the ability to apply a finer-tuned level of access control to a single skill or assistant in an instance.
+A resource-level service role gives you the ability to apply a finer-tuned level of access control to a single assistant in an instance.

 ### Platform roles
 {: #access-control-global-platform-roles}